appscode/blog/content/post/kubedb-v2024.12.19/index.md

 ### Memcached OpsRequest

 `RotateAuth` OpsRequest for `Memcached` has been added.
 If a user wants to update the authentication credentials for a particular database, they can create an `OpsRequest` of type `RotateAuth` with or without referencing an authentication secret.
 If the secret is not referenced, the ops-manager operator will create a new credential and update the current secret.
-Here is the Yaml for rotating authentication credentials for a Memcached cluster using MemcachedOpsRequest.
+Here is the Yaml for rotating authentication credentials for a `Memcached` cluster using `MemcachedOpsRequest`.

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1